Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 How does international keyword research compare with domestic keyword research?

-Here are three major ways international and domestic keyword research differ:
+Here are three major ways international and local keyword research differ:

 1. Different audiences, different needs